 - The student must request, in writing, a course substitution or modification from the Vice President for Academic Affairs, Dean, and Department Chairperson and must include the reasons for the request and prior experiences with the subject matter as appropriate.

-- The student must provide Disability Services with current, relevant, and comprehensive documentation of disability from qualified professionals.
+- The student must provide Accessibility Services with current, relevant, and comprehensive documentation of disability from qualified professionals.
 A complete case history is also required to document the student’s history of problems in the subject area from high school until the date of petition.
 This case history should include a) the names and description of courses, as well as grades, indicating the student’s attempt(s) to master the subject matter as appropriate and b) OPTIONAL, BUT RECOMMENDED: letter(s) from high school and/or college personnel attesting to the student’s effort and diligence in attempting to master the subject matter as appropriate.

-Disability Services Responsibility
+Accessibility Services Responsibility

-Disability Services must provide a written report to the student’s Dean and Chairperson detailing the impact of the student’s disability-related functional limitation(s) and how the functional limitations(s) may or may not impact the student’s performance in the course in question.
+Accessibility Services must provide a written report to the student’s Dean and Chairperson detailing the impact of the student’s disability-related functional limitation(s) and how the functional limitations(s) may or may not impact the student’s performance in the course in question.

 The Dean of the student’s college, upon consultation with the Department Chairperson, must review the student’s petition for a course substitution or modification and report by Disability Services in light of the essential requirements and technical standards of the program in question.
 If the requirements for the course are determined to be essential to the program, then the Dean will deny the student’s request.
 If the requirements for the course are determined not to be essential to the program, then the Dean will approve the student’s request.
-IN EITHER CASE, the Dean will forward the student’s request for substitution, Disability Services’ report, and the Dean’s justification for his/her decision to the Vice President for Academic Affairs for a final decision.
+IN EITHER CASE, the Dean will forward the student’s request for substitution, Accessibility Services’ report, and the Dean’s justification for his/her decision to the Vice President for Academic Affairs for a final decision.

-Vice President of Academic Affairs Responsibility
+Vice-President of Academic Affairs Responsibility

-NOTE: The student has the opportunity to grieve the Vice President’s decision following the University’s 504/ADA Grievance Procedure.
+NOTE: The student has the opportunity to grieve the Vice -President’s decision following the University’s 504/ADA Grievance Procedure.
 Any student who receives approval for a course substitution or modification is expected to fulfill the University’s specific course requirements according to his/her college’s guidelines.